-The research group Implementation of Health Care Technology works at the interface of the various disciplines surrounding healthcare technology - the care, the technology and the 'business'.
-The research group is committed to getting the right health care technology applied, so that the economic and social impact is the greatest.
+The Implementation of Health Care Technology research group works at the interface of the various disciplines surrounding healthcare technology – the care, the technology and the 'business'.
+The research group is committed to getting the right healthcare technology applied, so that the economic and social impacts are the greatest.
 The research group also provides insight into this effect.

 About the research group

-The research group Implementation of Health Care Technology develops tools and models for students and (teacher) researchers of the University of Applied Sciences, (international and national) institutions, hospitals and companies.
-These tools can increase the chances of implementing health care technology, or it can be determined more quickly that a finding is not suitable for implementation.
+The Implementation of Health Care Technology research group develops tools and models for students and (teacher) researchers of the Rotterdam University of Applied Sciences, (international and national) institutions, hospitals and companies.
+These tools can increase the chances of implementing health care technology, or point out more quickly that a product is not suitable for implementation.

-Within Rotterdam University of Applied Sciences, connections are made with other research groups and researchers.
-For example, with Research Centre Business Innovation for financial/economic/business aspects and the professors of Research Centre Innovations in Care for questions relating to practice (in the care sector).
+Within the Rotterdam University of Applied Sciences, connections are made with other research groups and researchers.
+For example, with Research Centre Business Innovation for financial/economic/business aspects, and with the professors of Research Centre Innovations in Care for questions relating to practice (in the healthcare sector).

-This wide line will also be used in the connection with education, where possible in interdisciplinary projects.
+This broad line will also be used in the connection with education, where possible in interdisciplinary projects.

-- How do we choose the right care technology, which leads to the solution of the practice question?
-This may involve technology that already exists or technology that needs to be developed or adapted.
-A practice question can originate from, for example, a hospital, institution or from a home situation can.
+- How do we choose the technology that successfully leads to solving the practice question?
+This may involve existing technology or technology that needs to be developed or adapted.
+A practice question can originate from, for example, a hospital, institution or from a home care situation.
 The lectorate will mainly focus on implementation issues and (business) processes to arrive at a technological solution.

 - How do we ensure that a chosen technology achieves the intended results for practice?
 Here it is important to choose the right route of implementation.
-For example, we must also take into account the applicable laws, regulations and practical practices.
+For example, we must also take into account the current legislation and regulations, as well as practical practices.
 Here, there are a number of focus areas such as: Change Management, MDR/IVDR, Health Technology Assessment and Alliance Management.

 - How do we measure the impact of deploying a technology?
 We look at this from both an economic and social standpoint, as well as from the various parties involved in the implementation of a healthcare technology.